“I am a naked volunteer soldier who forces this treading to confront the handling of legs that have been domesticated by floors.” – Tatsumi Hijikata6

-Try building a relationship with the floor.
+We have to undomesticate ourselves from the usual usage of the floor.
+Try building another kind of relationship with the floor.
 The floor is your friend.
 The floor is power.
 Prostrate.
 Show respect for everything.

 Exercise 1: Paint Every Surface